Stellar- and AGN-Driven Outflows in JWST Galaxies at z=3-9: More Frequent, Wider Opening Angles, and Mostly Bounded: Results and Discussions

 \subsection{outflow velocity}

 We study the maximum outflow velocity in the line-of-sight direction defined as:

 where $\Delta v$ is the velocity shift between the narrow and outflow component.
 This definition has been previously used by several studies showing good correlations with SFR \citep[][]{Arribas+14} or stellar mass \citep[][]{RodriguezdelPino+19} for $z\sim0$ galaxies.
 The FWHM of the outflow component is calculated from $\sigma_\mathrm{b}$ in Equation \ref{eq:two_comp_model} after subtracting the instrumental broadening, $\sigma_\mathrm{inst}$.
 For the NIRSpec data, we adopt the dispersion of the line spread functions measured by \cite{Isobe+23b}, who calibrate the LSF for different filter-grating pairs and wavelengths.
 For NIRCam WFSS data, we adopt $\sigma_\mathrm{inst}\sim80~\mathrm{km~s^{-1}}$ consistent with the resolution of NIRCam grisms.
-We obtain $\vout\sim80-500~\mathrm{km~s^{-1}}$ with a average value of $190~\mathrm{km~s^{-1}}$.
+We obtain $\vout\sim80-500~\mathrm{km~s^{-1}}$ with an average value of $190~\mathrm{km~s^{-1}}$.
 For the different instrument setups of NIRSpec high resolution, NIRSpec medium resolution, and NIRCam WFSS, the average $\vout$ values are $130$, $300$, and $320~\mathrm{km~s^{-1}}$, respectively.
-The results are presented in Table \ref{tab:outflow}.
+The results are presented in Table \ref{tab:outflow} and Figure \ref{fig:outflow_velocity}.
+Our measurements are consistent with those of galaxies taken from JADES studied by \Car.
 On average the outflow velocities derived from NIRSpec medium resolution and NIRCam WFSS are larger than those from NIRSpec high resolution because relatively slower outflows cannot be resolved by the lower resolutions.

-In Figure \ref{fig:outflow_velocity}, we show the outflow velocity as a function of stellar mass and SFR.
-We find no clear correlation between $\vout$ and stellar mass.
-For the correlation with SFR, we obtain a Pearson $r=0.39~(p=0.06)$ using only the $\vout$ values obtained with NIRSpec high resolution.
-The $\vout$--SFR correlation is consistent with the results from stacked $z\sim1$ galaxies \citep[][]{Swinbank+19}.
-In general, the outflow velocities at $3<z<9$ are comparable to or larger than those of star forming galaxies at $z\sim1$.
-In Figure \ref{fig:outflow_velocity_redshift}, we check the redshift dependence of $\vout$--stellar mass and SFR relations.
-We divide the galaxy sample with NIRSpec high resolution into three redshift bins.
-Although with relatively small sample size, we confirm weak redshift evolution of outflow velocity up at $3<z<9$.
+We cannot thoroughly discuss the outflow velocities based on different spectral resolutions.
+Although the NIRSpec high resolution spectra can be convolved with the LSF to have consistent spectral resolution as the medium resolution spectra, the detection of outflows would get significantly weaker and biased towards fast outflows.
+We mainly consider the high resolution spectra in the following discussions.
+The galaxies with outflows detected with NIRSpec medium resolution and NIRCam WFSS spectra can be potential targets for follow-up observations in the future.